johngieselmann/section-page-scroll/README.md

 ## Requirements

 - JavaScript (no jQuery... believe it)
-- Browser that supports CSS transitions
+- Browser that supports CSS transitions (JS animations not currently working)

 ## Setup